 A record of all correspondence and conversations should be kept when attempting to recover your identity.
 Keep a note of who you spoke to and when, and send letters by recorded delivery.

 The Royal Mail should be notified if mail theft is suspected, or mail goes missing and it is suspected that a fraudulent mail redirection has been set up on your address.
 The Royal Mail has an investigations unit specifically designed to help.

 Other organisations which can give support and advice include: CIFAS, APACS, the British Bankers Association and The Financial Service Association.

-- Protection under the Data Protection Act 1998
+What protection is there under the Data Protection Act 1998?